-If you think you might have a broken wrist or hand, see a doctor immediately, especially if you have numbness, swelling or trouble moving your fingers.
+If you think you might have a broken wrist, see a doctor immediately, especially if you have numbness, swelling or trouble moving your fingers.
 A delay in diagnosis and treatment can lead to poor healing, decreased range of motion and decreased grip strength.

 - Falls.
-Falling onto an outstretched hand is one of the most common causes of a broken wrist or broken hand.
+Falling onto an outstretched hand is one of the most common causes of a broken wrist.

 - Sports injuries.
-Many wrist or hand fractures occur during contact sports or sports in which you might fall onto an outstretched hand — such as in-line skating or snowboarding.
+Many wrist fractures occur during contact sports or sports in which you might fall onto an outstretched hand — such as in-line skating or snowboarding.

 - Motor vehicle crashes.
-Motor vehicle crashes can cause wrist or hand bones to break, sometimes into many pieces, and often require surgical repair.
+Motor vehicle crashes can cause wrist bones to break, sometimes into many pieces, and often require surgical repair.

-Participating in certain sports activities and having the bone-thinning disease osteoporosis can increase your chances of breaking a wrist or hand.
+Participating in certain sports activities and having the bone-thinning disease osteoporosis can increase your chances of breaking a wrist.

-Contact sports and activities that increase your risk of falling can increase your risk of breaking bones in your wrist or hand, including:
+Contact sports and activities that increase your risk of falling can increase your risk of breaking bones in your wrist.
+Examples include:

 - Football or soccer, especially on artificial turf